 - Try lifting your car with the off-road jack before you hit the trail to confirm that it works well.
 It’s important to find out about any working issues before you actually need to use the jack.

 - Use the jack according to the manufacturer’s instructions.
 Some parts may get damaged if not used correctly, compromising the safety of the device.

-Q: What type of jack will support my vehicle?
+Q: What type of off-road jack will support my vehicle?

-A: Most jacks can support a car weighing from 1.5 to 4 tons.
+Most jacks can support a car that weighs between 1.5 and 4.0 tons.
 Look up the weight of your car and compare that to the weight that the jack will hold.
 Buying something that will support your car quite easily, such as a 4.0-ton capacity jack lifting up a 2.0-ton vehicle, is never a bad idea.

 Jacks have different weights and sizes.
-For off-road use, make sure the jack is not too heavy and that it will fit in tight spaces if you need to use it.
+For off-road use, make sure the jack is not too heavy for your physical ability, and that it will fit in tight spaces if you need to use it.

 Q: Will off-road jacks fit in my trunk?

 Off-road jacks usually do not fit in the space where your car’s original jack fits.
 You’ll need to do a bit of measuring before purchasing, although you can always store them in a storage box, attach them to a roof rack, or keep it in your truck's bed.

 Q: Does my off-road jack require any maintenance?